Diagnosing lung cancer

 - another important part of the body, such as the gullet (oesophagus), windpipe (trachea), heart or into a main blood vessel

-In stage 4 lung cancer, the cancer has spread to a remote part of the body, such as the bones, liver or brain.
+In stage 4 lung cancer, the cancer has either spread to both lungs or to another part of the body (such as the bones, liver or brain), or the cancer has caused fluid-containing cancer cells to build up around your heart or lungs.

 - limited disease – the cancer has not spread beyond the lung